Find Affordable College Courses

 Waterloo, IA

-Mercy College of Health Sciences ranked #6 on this year’s Most Popular Online Public Health Bachelor’s Degree Schools in the Plains States Region list.
-Located in the city of Des Moines, Mercy College of Health Sciences is a private not-for-profit school with a fairly small student population.
+Mercy College of Health Sciences came in at #6 in this year’s edition of the Most Popular Online Public Health Bachelor’s Degree Schools in the Plains States Region ranking.
+Located in the medium-sized city of Des Moines, Mercy College of Health Sciences is a private not-for-profit college with a fairly small student population.

 #7